rorosonoio/Geospatial-analysis-of-Milan-rents/README.md

 # Geospatial analysis on Milan's rent prices
-The aim is to perform an analysis of the rents in the city of Milan, by neighborhood.
-In particular, this project aims to confirm whether spatial dependance is present in the territory and how an area can influence its neighboring ones (if positively or negatively).
+The aim of this project is to perform an analysis of the rents in the city of Milan, divided in neighborhoods.
+In particular, this project aims to confirm whether spatial dependance is present in the territory and how an area can influence its neighboring ones (if positively or negatively). \
 Moreover, after having found the most influential neighborhoods, a study will be performed on the presence of services in some selected areas.

 In detail, the project is developed in the following steps, which is the ideal order to view this project: